akeneo/pim-helpcenter/content/md/imports-exports/automate-imports-and-exports.md

 # Overview

-This feature helps you to automatize your product imports and/or exports, and is available only for our Enterprise Edition or Growth Edition users.
+This feature allows you to automate your product imports and/or exports, and is available only for our Enterprise Edition or Growth Edition users.
 You will be able to:
 * Connect your product imports/exports to remote SFTP storages.
 <!---* Automate them by scheduling their executions.--->